rozza/mongo-java-driver/docs/reference/content/bson/pojos.md

 information is erased by the JVM, and the type parameters cannot be specialized accurately.

 The 3.6 release of the driver further improves generic support with the addition of PropertyCodecProviders.
-The `PropertyCodecProvider` API allows type safe support of container types, by providing concrete type parameters for the generic types as declared in the POJO.
+The `PropertyCodecProvider` API allows type-safe support of container types by providing concrete type parameters for the generic types as declared in the POJO.

-A great use of the `PropertyCodecProvider` API could be to add support for the Java 8 `Optional` class.
+A great use of the `PropertyCodecProvider` API could be to add support for Guava's `Optional` class.
 The following example creates a
 `OptionalPropertyCodecProvider`:

 ```java